lgrcia/prairie/README.md

 ### Libraries

-*note: Library extension features is not included in the current git version*
+*note: Libraries extension features are not included in the current git version*

 **Prairie** comes with out-of-the-box **block libraries** that can be extended with **custom and community-made libraries** and blocks.
 Libraries can be installed **like python packages**: